-This is my sixth year at Woods and 25th year of teaching.
+This is my seventh year at Woods and 26th year of teaching.
 I teach French 1, French 2, French 3 Honors, French 4 Honors and AP French Language and Culture.

 I grew up in the San Francisco bay area.
 Back in those days, you could find me either at a Giants game or more often in the French, Spanish and German bookstore not far from the French consulate.
 The monthly trip to the bookstore was worth the 40 mile drive into the city, as it was the only place in the pre-internet age where you could get access to hundreds of books in foreign languages!
 I had begun my French studies at the age of six, and thanks to a long line of dedicated and inspirational French teachers, I was hooked on the language, the culture (and later on), on teaching.
 While in high school, I was privileged to go to Paris for a summer and live with a family, the first of many trips to what would become my second home.